petrHendrych/ibt/README.md

 This project was created as part of bachelor thesis at FIT BUT.
 It is simple web editor to edit your GPX files.

 Frontend of project is made with React library, backend is written in Django using GeoDjango modul for saving spatial data and doing spatial operations.
-Database to save data is used PostgreSQL with PostGIS extension.
+For database is used PostgreSQL with PostGIS extension.

 To run this application you have to have installed following things: